basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/sets.md

 riak-admin bucket-type status sets
 ```

-Once we have confirmed the bucket type is properly configured, we can activate the bucket type to be used in Riak KV:
+After creating and activating our new `sets` bucket type, we can setup our client to start using the bucket type as detailed in the next section.

 ## Client Setup

-Using sets involves setting up a bucket/key pair to house a set and running set-specific operations on that pair.
+Using sets involves creating a bucket/key pair to house a set and running set-specific operations on that pair.

-Here is the general syntax for setting up a bucket type/bucket/key
+Here is the general syntax for creating a bucket type/bucket/key
 combination to handle a set:

 ```java